 Under state law (sec.
 70.05(5)(b), Wis.
 Stats.), each municipality must assess all major classes of property within 10% of full value in the same year, at least once within a five-year period.
 A 'major class' of property is defined as a property class that includes more than 10% of the full value of the taxation district.
-If a municipality is non-compliant after four consecutive years, the Wisconsin Department of Revenue (DOR) must notify the municipality of its non-compliance status.
+If a municipality is non-compliant after four consecutive years, DOR must notify the municipality of its non-compliance status.
 DOR issues the municipality a second non-compliance notice after five consecutive years of non-compliance, and issues an order for supervised assessment after six consecutive years of non-compliance.